canro91/canro91.github.io/_posts/2025-02-10-SellingWithoutCalls.md

 Some of Keygen's prospects loved the #nocalls policy.
 Too many calls are boring, draining, and time-consuming.

+## When you sell to the right people, you're not leaving money on the table

 Sure, they might be leaving money on the table.
 But we don't want money from just anyone, only from the right clients.
 The ones that trust us, respect us, and pay the right price.

 With a clear message and open pricing policies, we attract the right clients.
 We attract clients based on the messaging and the values we project.
 And that works for anything else in life.

 #nocalls is an idea worth copying and stealing, especially if selling feels draining and if you prefer to think of in terms of [helping, not selling]({% post_url 2024-11-01-SellingVsHelping %}).

 Better messaging = more sales.